ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

    instructions do not establish that role.
 7. `A time-series database for metrics` — accepts explicit workload evidence across catalog categories while retaining the requested database role.
+8. `Redis`, then **With recorded tests** — keeps the exact Redis identity;
+   compatible products and client libraries do not become extra matches.
+9. `I need an in-memory key value cache for a web application` or `A reverse proxy to route incoming web traffic to backend services` — ordinary role descriptions can match without identical evidence wording.

 For each query, check that the returned packages are relevant and already represented in the dashboard, their details and resource links still work, and